Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Proofs of Lemmas and (approximate foliation holonomy)

 where in the third line we have used the fact that $d(x_0, \tx_0) \le C \rho k_W^2$ and in the last line that $k_W \le C \rho^{-1/5}$.
 We have also opted to take simpler (slightly less than optimal) exponents, taking the power $1/7$ rather than $27/175$ in the second term of the last line and converting $|a-b|^{4/35} \le C\rho^{4/35}$ in the first term.
 Note that $|a-b| \le C\rho$ follows from Subsection ~ \ref{sec:step1}.

-Finally, for the fourth term on the right hand side of \eqref{eq:slope split}, we note that the boundary curves for the gap containing $T^{-j}V_0$ and $T^{-j}V_1$ both lie in the unstable cone.
+Finally, for the fourth term on the right-hand side of \eqref{eq:slope split}, we note that the boundary curves for the gap containing $T^{-j}V_0$ and $T^{-j}V_1$ both lie in the unstable cone.
 Since $T^{-j}V_0$ and $T^{-j}V_1$ have bounded curvature, we have

 Using Sublemma~\ref{sub:gap}, this quantity is bounded by

 where again we have used the fact that $d(x_0, \tx_0) \le k_W^2 \rho$.
 Using the estimates for these four terms in \eqref{eq:slope split} ends the proof of Lemma~\ref{lem:interpolate} since both the average slope and $\partial_{\bxs} \barG$ are uniformly bounded away from 0 and infinity. \end{proof}